Windsor, Ontario: Rail

+Since 2019, discussions to restore passenger rail service between Chicago and Toronto have been ongoing.
+The planned route would extend Amtrak Wolverine service from Chicago through Detroit and Windsor, where passengers would connect with Via Rail service to Toronto.
+The service remains subject to customs approvals and the construction of border facilities and track infrastructure upgrades.

 Bridges to Detroit

 A major and controversial issue is the amount of traffic to and from the Ambassador Bridge.
 The number of vehicles crossing the bridge has doubled since 1990.
 However, the total volume of traffic has been declining since the September 11 attacks.

+The Gordie Howe International Bridge, which opened in July 2026, serves as the largest land ports of entry and one of the busiest commercial border crossings between Canada and the United States that is intended to improve the movement of people and goods between the two countries.
+This bridge directly connects Highway 401 in Ontario and Interstate 75 in Michigan.

 Access to the Ambassador Bridge is via two municipal roads: Huron Church Road and Wyandotte Street.
 A large portion of the traffic consists of tractor-trailers.
 There have been, at times, a wall of trucks up to 8 km long on Huron Church Road.
 This road cuts through the city's west end, and the trucks are the source of many complaints about noise, pollution and pedestrian hazards.
 In 2003, a single mother of three, Jacqueline Bouchard, was struck and killed by a truck at the corner of Huron Church and Girardot Avenue in front of Assumption College Catholic High School, a tragedy argued to be due to a lack of practical safety precautions.

 Windsor City Council hired traffic consultant Sam Schwartz to produce a proposal for a solution to this traffic problem.
 City councillors overwhelmingly endorsed the proposal and it was presented to the federal government as a "Made in Windsor" solution.
 Not all of the surrounding residents supported the plan.
 One problem with the plan is the proposed road would cut through protected green spaces such as the Ojibway Prairie Reserve.